Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 Fasskeller - Auersbach KellerDownstairs are several historic wine bars and small dining rooms, including the Goethe Room (where Goethe hung out), the Cask Cellar (see photo at left), the 30-seat Luther Room (after the religious reformer, who drank at Auerbachs Keller when he wasn't sermonizing), and the Restaurant Old Leipzig.
 Hours vary, and some rooms may be booked for private events, so it's a good idea to inquire or book ahead of time.

-Finally, Auerbachs Keller has an above-ground café, the Mephisto Bar, which is a convenient spot for a coffee and cakes or a drink in the Mädlerpassage covered shopping arcade, where you'll find the entrance to the underground restaurants.
+Finally, Auerbachs Keller has an above-ground café, the Mephisto Bar, which is a convenient spot for coffee and cakes or a drink in the Mädlerpassage covered shopping arcade, where you'll find the entrance to the underground restaurants.

 Back to: Leipzig, Germany